tekumara/python-typed-template/DESIGN.md

 Tools are configured as a `git push` hook instead of `git commit` to minimise interruptions.
 They can also be run on-demand via the Makefile.
 The Makefile uses pre-commit, instead of directly running the tools, because pre-commit will nicely collapse output on success and continue running subsequent tools when a previous one fails.

 The version of pre-commit is major-version constrained to avoid breaking changes (see this [example](https://github.com/tekumara/fakesnow/pull/147/files)).
 The version is specified as a `dev` dependency, rather than in the makefile, so that dependabot can bump it.
-This has the slight disadvantage of polluting the dependency tree, which must now satisfy pre-commits dependencies.
+This has the slight disadvantage of polluting the dependency tree, which must now satisfy pre-commit's dependencies.

 ## Project structure